 For more on what you can (and can't) bring into Australia, see our web page 'What can I bring in?'.

-14. Inform provider of your address – As per visa condition 8533, you are required to inform your education provider of your residential address within seven (7) days of arriving in Australia.
+13. Inform your education provider of your address – As per visa condition 8533, you are required to inform your education provider of your residential address within seven (7) days of arriving in Australia.

 You're now part of a cohort that make an immense contribution to Australian society.
 Australia is now home to incredible citizens who started out as international students.